hohfchns/DialogueQuest/README.md

 ```
 ...
 CanvasLayer
+    DQDialoguePlayer
     DQDialogueBox
-        DQDialoguePlayer
+    DQChoiceMenu
 ...
 ```

-Click on the `DQDialoguePlayer` and provide it with the `DQDialogueBox` through the inspector (also possible through code)
+Click on the `DQDialoguePlayer` and provide it with the `DQDialogueBox`, as well as `DQChoiceMenu`, through the inspector (also possible through code)

 In order to start the dialogue, simply use the following code: